 Forest Adaptation Planning and Practices (FAPP) is an active, hands-on training to help natural resources managers incorporate climate change considerations into their own real-world forest management projects.
 The training uses information and tools developed through the Climate Change Response Framework, including Forest Adaptation Resources: Climate Change Tools and Approaches for Land Managers.

-We are currently schedule FAPP trainings for this coming summer and fall.
+We are currently scheduling FAPP trainings for the upcoming year.
 Please contact us if you are interested in hosting or attending a training.

 Adaptation in Action